jeremycochoy/minecraft-floating-islands-generator/README.md

 The actual bottleneck is the usage of the python anvil library that use list of `Block` object istead of simple binary chunk.
-Using directly the NBT library and converting numpy array into the binary section directly into a nbt file could reduce saving to few seconds.
+Using directly the NBT library and converting numpy array into directly into a binary array could reduce the saving process to only few seconds.

 The second bottlebeck is the manipulation of a `np.array` of python `Block` object insted of simple integers.
 Using integers and a palet